 Donations Collected through a PayPal Fundraiser

-Fundraisers for Charity: Fundraisers for Charity Donations are made directly to PayPal Giving Fund, which will grant the funds to your recommended, eligible charity in accordance with its Donation Delivery Policy.
-See “Creating a PayPal Fundraiser: For Fundraisers for Charity” above.
+For Fundraisers for Charity, Donations are made directly to PayPal Giving Fund Canada, which will grant the funds to your recommended charity in accordance with its Donation Delivery Policy.
+See “Creating a PayPal Fundraiser: For Fundraisers for Charity,” above.

 You may not use PayPal Fundraisers for the explicit or implicit purpose of or involving:

 - any activity or purpose that violates any laws;

 - any activity prohibited or restricted by PayPal’s Acceptable Use Policy or that PayPal deems in its sole discretion to be objectionable;